 Director of Strategic Implementation

 As Director of Strategic Implementation, Theo Meek works closely with SRS's clients and other partners to ensure the highest level of support is provided and student-ready goals are met.
-Most recently, Meek served as Research Scholar for the Nevada System of Higher Education (NSHE), advancing the goals and priorities of the NSHE Chancellor and the Nevada Board of Regents.
-In this role, Meek worked with NSHE institutions, system leadership, and national partners to examine data, conduct research, and implement reforms focused on closing achievement gaps for minoritized student groups.
+Most recently, Theo served as a Senior Policy Analyst for the Nevada System of Higher Education (NSHE), advancing the goals and priorities of the NSHE Chancellor and the Nevada Board of Regents.
+In this role, Theo worked with NSHE institutions, system leadership, and national partners to examine data, conduct research, and implement reforms focused on closing achievement gaps for minoritized student groups.

-Notably, Meek led the research and policy development that ultimately led to Nevada's developmental education redesign, impacting 110,000 students.
-He was also instrumental in seeking out and securing $1.1 million in grant funding to support implementation of the corequisite support strategy, helping to ensure that approximately 15,000 students of color and students from Pell-eligible backgrounds will avoid the detrimental cycle of remedial education.
+Notably, Theo led the research and policy development that ultimately led to Nevada's developmental education redesign, impacting 110,000 students.
+He also secured $1.1 million in grant funding to support implementation of the corequisite support strategy, helping to ensure that approximately 15,000 students of color and students from Pell-eligible backgrounds will avoid the detrimental cycle of remedial education each year.